TheRenegadeCoder/sample-programs-website/docs/projects/file-input-output/gnu-make/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [File Input Output](https://sampleprograms.io/projects/file-input-output) in [GNU Make](https://sampleprograms.io/languages/gnu-make)!
+Welcome to the [File Input Output](https://sampleprograms.io/projects/file-input-output) in [GNU Make](https://sampleprograms.io/languages/gnu-make) page!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution